-Campus parking lots are permit parking only, and stalls are marked with freestanding signs, and/or pavement and sidewalk striping.
-White-marked stalls indicate Student, plus Faculty/Staff and Visitor overflow, parking.
-Yellow-marked stalls are clearly marked for Faculty/Staff or Visitors, and many have a stripe at the top of the stall – meaning that an individual would be required to driver over the line in order to enter that particular space.
-All vehicles must have the permit that corresponds with the stall it is parked in.
+Campus parking lots and internal streets are permit parking only, and stalls are marked with freestanding signs, and/or pavement and sidewalk striping.
+White-marked stalls indicate Student and general overflow parking.
+Yellow-marked stalls are clearly marked for Faculty/Staff or Visitors, and many have a word stripe at the top of the stall – meaning that an individual would be required to drive over the line in order to enter that particular space.
+All vehicles must have the authorized permit that corresponds with the stall it is parked in.

-Student/General Parking: Stalls are located throughout campus that are available to students, faculty, and staff.
+Student/General Parking: Stalls are located throughout campus that are available to students, faculty, staff, and visitors.
 They are the bulk of every parking lot and are designated by white pavement striping.

-Faculty & Staff: There are reserved parking stalls marked for faculty and staff, usually located at the top of most parking lots.
+Faculty & Staff: There are reserved parking stalls marked Faculty/Staff with yellow pavement striping, usually located at the top of most parking lots.

-Visitors: Visitor spaces are located throughout campus for guests to park in for free.
-Special day-passes for one-time borrowed vehicles and one-time guest passes are available at the Cashier’s Office upon request.
-Vehicle license plate number required.
+Visitors: Welcome to DSU!
+Visitor spaces are located throughout campus for guests to park in for free, and they are marked Visitor with yellow pavement striping.
+Special day-passes for guests are available upon request at the Cashier’s Office in the Holland Centennial Commons building, located on the first floor.

 CAUTION: Visitor-marked stalls are for visitors only, and not for Faculty, Staff, or Students.

 Handicap Parking: Stalls are marked by the typical federal insignia.
-The vehicle must have a state-issued handicap plate, hang tag, or placard, and these work as a parking permit in all campus lots; i.e. a DSU issued parking permit is not required.
+The vehicle must have a state-issued handicap plate, hang tag, or placard, and these work as a parking permit in all campus lots if the vehicle is parked in a Handicap stall; i.e. a DSU issued parking permit is not required.

 Motorcycle: Motorcycle spaces are located throughout campus that do not currently require a permit.

-CAUTION: Parking a motorcycle in reserved spots requires the corresponding permit.
+CAUTION: Parking a motorcycle in a reserved or regular vehicle stall requires the corresponding permit.
 If parked in non-parking zones and/or in violation of other rules and regulations, the motorcycle will be cited.

-Other Reserved Areas: Fire lanes, drive lanes (individually marked or not), sidewalks and sidewalk access ramps.
-Each of these areas carries separate fines for violations and are patrolled all hours.
+Other Reserved Areas: Fire lanes, drive lanes (individually marked or not), sidewalks and sidewalk access ramps, and barricaded or gated areas.
+Each of these areas carries separate fines for violations and are patrolled 24 hours, 7 days a week.